Our Philosophy

 Dogs that choose behaviors, not avoid consequences.

 Reach out and say hi.
 Kurt loves all animals, even the most difficult one.
-THe human.
+The human.